perticascatalin/Research/README.md

 We compute a partial accuracy - the average number of elements whose target position is correctly guessed.
 Example: we run the experiment on an array of 10 elements and the test dataset is comprised of 3 such arrays with 7, 7, and 9 correct guesses.
 Then the partial accuracy is (7 + 7 + 9)/3 = 7.7.

+Later on, we use a normalized accuracy - the average percentage of correctly guessed elements from the whole array.
+Example 7 correct guesses in an array of 9 elements has a normalized accuracy of 7 / 9 = 78%.

+#### 3.4 Comparisons (PARTIALLY MOVED Implementation and Experiments)

 Error range: +/- 1%